rohimayaventures/masala_and_magnolia/manuscript/phase-05-dark-moon/P05-Part03-FINAL-DarkMoon-ClosingPages.md

 ---

-# 👩‍💻 **ABOUT THE AUTHOR — Hannah Nichole Kraulik Pagade**
+# 👩‍💻 **ABOUT THE AUTHOR — Hannah Kraulik Pagade**

-Hannah Nichole Kraulik Pagade is a Southern-born nurse, author, mother, wife, chai maker, and storyteller who sees food as the most universal form of love.
+Hannah Kraulik Pagade is a Southern-born nurse, author, mother, wife, chai maker, and storyteller who sees food as the most universal form of love.
 With 15+ years as a nurse, Hannah brings empathy into every recipe, every story, and every memory shared throughout this book.

-She is the co-founder of **Rohimaya Publishing** and **Two Peaks Chai Co.**, where she blends her Southern roots with her husband Prasad’s Maharashtrian heritage to create a life—and kitchen—full of fusion, healing, and connection.
+She is the co-founder of **Rohimaya Publishing LLC** and **Two Peaks Chai Co.**, where she blends her Southern roots with her husband Prasad’s Maharashtrian heritage to create a life—and kitchen—full of fusion, healing, and connection.

 Hannah writes with the same heart she cooks with:
 unapologetically tender, deeply intuitive, and rooted in family.